 I've lived in the Midwest since 1987 when I started a technical job at EROS.
-After an educational variety of career shifts, I now work as a creative civil rights advocate.
+After an educational variety of career shifts, I now work in political analysis and civil rights.
 I live humbly so that I can afford to work for my passion – a better world for all of us.
-I don't have rich friends who want to contribute to my campaign so they can get richer.
-Instead, I will dedicate a wealth of my time over the next four years to this mayoral campaign.
-I plan to research, speak, publish, and sing my way into office – loving every minute of it!
+My political aspirations are not funded by rich people who want to get richer.
+Instead, I have dedicated a wealth of my time and effort to researching, speaking, and publishing the truth.
+I'm working my way into office – loving every minute of the journey!

-My life has seen times of plenty and times of struggle.
-I owned a nice little country acreage then watched my wealth dissolve with the housing market collapse.
+My career shifts came with times of plenty and times of struggle.
+I loved a nice little country acreage then watched my wealth dissolve with the housing market collapse.
 Big banks got bailed out while I underwent foreclosure and bankruptcy.
-Sometimes police have been good to me, even helping fix the brake lights on my '67 pickup.
-Another time, rude aggressive police surrounded me and terrified me without even suspecting a crime.
-Nonetheless, we need police to keep us all safe.
-I have two wonderful adult daughters who are still happy to hang out with their dad.
-These experiences help me understand the world and our people.
+Interactions with police have also seen easy and hard times.
+An officer once helped fix the brake lights on my '67 pickup.
+Another time, overzealous police surrounded me and terrified me without even suspecting a crime.
+City leaders need to help police do their job while being respectful to other people and their rights.

 I love people, pets, and the natural world.
 Perhaps my finest accomplishment is co-raising two wonderful adult daughters who are still happy to hang with their dad.
 I enjoy working out, biking, meditation, martial art, and being in nature.
 There is beauty all around us if we can just open our eyes to the wonder of life.
 I celebrate the vitality of life with colorful shirts and expressive energetic dance.
 You're welcome to join me on the dance floor even if you can only wiggle – I'll help you move to the groove.